How Do Credit Monitoring Services Work?

 - You don’t want to put a freeze on your accounts for the long term.

 Although credit monitoring can offer peace of mind, it’s important to understand that monitoring really only tells you about something after it’s happened.
 It’s useful to know, for sure, because reacting early helps you.
-The faster you move, the less damage a potential Identity theft inflicts.
+The faster you move, the less damage a potential identity theft inflicts.
 But credit monitoring doesn’t necessarily stop these things from happening in the first place.